ikhsaneff/mieffendy_hw3/README.md

-# UA Campus Store Remake
+# UA Campus Store Remake v2.0

-This project is a remake of the UA Campus Store website.
-It showcases various products available at the store, including their images, names, prices, and ratings.
+This project is an update of the UA Campus Store website remake with additional features such as dynamic content from .csv file and search product feature.

 ## Features
 - Responsive design